jotac431/FEUP-SDLE/README.md

 Concurrent shopping list Application

+Server:
+- To establish connection with the server, type in a command line "python3 server.py".

 User Interface:
 - In command line type "python3 client.py", it open an user interface to create or enter a shopping list with a shopping list ID.
 It creates a new User ID when it starts application.